RohitKS7/Dev-OverFlow-Application/README.md

 ## About Project

-DevOverFlow is a clone of StackOverflow
+DevOverFlow is a clone of StackOverflow.

 ## Project Code Structure